 Application Dependencies requirements in SAM

-Before using the Application Dependencies feature to track how applications, application processes, and servers connect to each another, review the following requirements and recommendations.
+Before enabling the Application Dependencies feature to track how applications, application processes, and servers connect to each another in your environment, review the following requirements and recommendations.

 Each dependency must involve two separate physical or virtual servers, represented as nodes in the Orion Web Console.

-Each nodes must be monitored by at least one assigned application monitor.
+Each node must be monitored by at least one assigned application monitor.